Claire Tomalin Moves 'Between The Trivial And The Tragic' In 'A Life Of My Own'

 TOMALIN: Because I think mothers who stay at home and live entirely through their children - I mean, some people are very happy doing this, but I didn't think it was a very good idea.
 By then, my daughter - my eldest daughter, Jo, was actually ready to go to Cambridge.
 So they were - you know, they were big girls.

-GROSS: So your first biography was a biography of Mary Wollstonecraft, the early feminist who wrote "A Vindication Of The Rights Of Woman," which was published in 1792 and argued that women were the equals of men.
+GROSS: So your first biography was a biography of Mary Wollstonecraft, the early feminist who wrote "A Vindication Of The Rights Of Women," which was published in 1792, and argued that women were the equals of men.
 How did this historical look at feminism and Wollstonecraft's life affect your understanding of your own life?
 Did it?
-And I should mention your biography of her was published in the mid-1970s.

 TOMALIN: Well, it was rather interesting.
 I wrote it because when I was taking maternity leave to have Tom, the editor of the New Statesman - I'd been working already as deputy literary editor.
-And he said, well, take maternity leave, and come back after the baby's born, but please keep writing pieces for the New Statesman while you're taking your maternity leave.
+And he said, please keep writing pieces for the New Statesman while you're taking your maternity leave.
 And that's how I wrote a page about Mary Wollstonecraft for the New Statesman.
 And when it was published, I got letters from agents, publishers saying, you must write a biography of her.
 And so I didn't know what to do.

 And Nick and I sat down together with a piece of paper and pencil each.
 Pros and cons - should I go back to the New Statesman, or should I try and write this book?
 And we both concluded that I ought to try and write the book.
 And so that's why I decided to do that.
 The book is sort of associated with Nick in that way.
 I was - it was helpful to me, that - his advice.
 And in fact, when he was killed, I was just finishing writing the book.
 So it was - the book was sort of bound up with that period of the end of his life, and it was quite emotional.